blbadger/blbadger.github.io/memory-models.md

 ### Text Compression in Masked Mixer Autoencoders

+If we have a negative log likelihood loss $\Bbb L$, we can compute the number of bits per input byte for a given segment of text if we know the length of text in bytes $L_b$ and the number of tokens required to encode that text for a given tokenizer $L_t$.

+$$
+\mathrm{bpb} = (L_t / L_b) \Bbb L / \ln (2)
+$$

+On this page we report loss as the `torch` implementation of `CrossEntropyLoss`, which is equivalent to taking the Negative Log Likelihood of a softmax-tranformed logit output.
+This means that we can simply substitute our CEL loss values for the negative log likelihood $\Bbb L$ values (the softmax simply transforms the model's outputs to a probability distribution).
+We also make the simplifying assumption that our text is encoded in single-byte UTF-8.

 ### Embedding-augmented causal language models

 Recalling our original motivation to introduce input embeddings to remove the source entropy of text for a language model compressor, it may be wondered if one cannot combine the advantages of the autoencoder with next token prediction-based compression.
 The reson why this might be beneficial is as follows: it is apparent that masked mixer autoencoders require a compressed $d_m$ that is too large (in bits per $n_{ctx}$ tokens) to improve upon the compression found using next token prediction models given the relatively small amount of compute we have been applying to train these models.